Generalized Statistics on Lattices: Framework for Generalized Statistics

-In general, different choices of the simplicial complex $X$ extract the different invariants.
-If one wants to extract the whole set of invariants that can be observed in the spatial manifold $M$, one can choose $X$ as the simplicial decomposition of $M$.
-Meanwhile, the generalized statistics of excitations are typically the local properties that can be extracted on the simplicial complex $X$ support at a ball embedded in the whole space $M$.
-Such invariants include e.g., the T-junction of anyons, and are insensitive to the global topology of the space.
+In general, different choices of the simplicial complex $X$ yield different invariants.
+To extract the complete set of invariants observable in the spatial manifold $M$, one can choose $X$ as a simplicial decomposition of $M$.
+Meanwhile, the generalized statistics of excitations are typically local properties that can be extracted from a simplicial complex $X$ supported on a ball embedded in the whole space $M$.
+Such invariants include, for example, the T-junction of anyons, and are insensitive to the global topology of the space.